GraphVec: Cross-Domain Graph Vectorization for Graph-Level Representation Learning: Methodology

-\begin{itemize}[noitemsep,leftmargin=2pt] \item \textbf{Attributes inconsistency} The node attributes of graphs from different domains are different and not comparable at all.
+To learn $F$ from $\mathcal{D}$, we need to address these challenges: \begin{itemize}[noitemsep,leftmargin=2pt] \item \textbf{Attributes inconsistency} The node attributes of graphs from different domains are different and not comparable at all.
 Thus the node attributes in $\mathcal{D}$ cannot be fed into $F$ directly. \item \textbf{Attributes absence} Many graph datasets do not contain node attributes, making them very different from graph datasets with node attributes.
 The heuristic method of constructing node attributes, such as using node degrees, does not comply with the semantic attributes of other datasets. \item \textbf{Information loss in pooling} Although there have been a few advanced graph pooling methods \citep{liu2022graph}, converting nodes' embeddings into a single vector cannot fully utilize the information. \end{itemize}